xaur/decred-proposals/drafts/awards.md

 This first proposal, **Establishing the Award**, is to seek community approval to set aside 1500 DCR + 300 USD to be used at the basis of the awards.
 The community will vote on whether they agree in principle for the award.
 No funds will leave the treasury.

 ## Candidate Nomination
 The second proposal, **Candidate Nomination**, is to tie the award previously voted for to the top three nominees, secure community approval to commit the funds to the nominees and to set the stage for the third and final proposal, **Content Creation**.
 Funds will only be debited from the treasury on completion of all three proposals.
 > // Factored in cost of the actual award itself, the award itself should cost less than 100 USD each and should be crypto/Decred focused.
+We should also include some Testnet DCR with the award, a numerically identical amount looks best.

 Candidate nomination will begin if the first proposal to establish the award passes.
 As author of this proposal, I do not request payment and exclude myself from being a candidate or benificiary of these awards, directly or indirectly, to prevent any conflicts of interest arising.
 Should the first proposal fail to pass, the subsequent two proposals will be abandoned and not brought to vote.